To book (Shami) Chakrabarti CBE please contact your JLA Agent.

 Shami turned Liberty into an effective campaigning organisation, leading debate on civil rights from ID cards to surveillance.
 The Sun once dubbed her ‘the most dangerous woman in Britain.’
 In presentations Shami weighs up the balance between privacy and security – for government, business and individuals.
 While privacy cannot be an absolute in the context of national security, as every brand is based on trust it makes sense to see it as a top priority.

 Shami Chakrabarti served as Director of Liberty for more than a decade.
-In that time she has led many high-profile campaigns, changed the face of Liberty (formerly the National Council for Civil Liberties), and oversaw the organisation’s involvement in the defence and promotion of human rights in Parliament and wider society.
-She now serves as Shadow Attorney General in the Labour Shadow Cabinet.
+In that time she led many high-profile campaigns, changed the face of Liberty (formerly the National Council for Civil Liberties), and oversaw the organisation’s involvement in the defence and promotion of human rights in Parliament and wider society.
+After Liberty she served as Shadow Attorney General in the Labour Shadow Cabinet for four years.

 After training as a lawyer and serving as a barrister, Shami joined the Home Office where she worked for five years before joining Liberty as their in-house counsel.
 The organisation was at the time a small, charitable organisation more given to providing legal support for those whose rights may have been infringed than to campaigning.